FAQs for patients

 How does a video consultation end?

-- ‘Technical’ closure happens when you hit the ‘leave this call’ link.
-Don’t worry if you can’t find it – the clinician will ring off and the call won’t cost you anything more.
+Don’t worry if you can’t find it – the clinician will ring off and the call will end.

 What happens after my video consultation?